 Gidaki

-It is ranked among the best beaches in Greece and is undoubtedly the most beautiful of Ithaca.
-Its waters are turquoise and apart from the rich vegetation, it is surrounded by steep white rocks, which create imposing formations.
-This exotic landscape combined with the crystal clear waters will leave you speechless.
-The beach is pebbled and there is a canteen on the left side, offering coffee, refreshments, cocktails and delicious snacks.
+It is ranked among the best beaches in Greece and is undoubtedly the most beautiful on the island of Ithaca.
+Its waters are turquoise, and, apart from the rich vegetation, it is surrounded by steep white rocks that create imposing formations.
+This exotic landscape, combined with the crystal clear waters, will leave you speechless.
+The beach is pebbled, and there is a canteen on the left side that offers coffee, refreshments, cocktails, and delicious snacks.

 gidaki beach at Ithaca